 After ~2000 iterations, the model has fully learned how to add 2 integer numbers!

+This Python deep learning tutorial showed how to implement a GRU in Tensorflow.
 The implementation of the GRU in TensorFlow takes only ~30 lines of code!
 There are some issues with respect to parallelization, but these issues can be resolved using the TensorFlow API efficiently.
 In this tutorial, the model is capable of learning how to add two integer numbers (of any length).

 Chung, J., Gulcehre, C., Cho, K., & Bengio, Y. (2014).
 Empirical evaluation of gated recurrent neural networks on sequence modeling. arXiv preprint arXiv:1412.3555.